 - Will you be packing and shipping orders from your location?
 Depending on the scale of your shipping operations, that may necessitate more space than you have available in a home office.

-It’s possible you’ll be able to run your business from a space you already have available, especially if you don’t plan to sell in-person.
+It’s possible you’ll be able to figure out how to start a small business from a space you already have available, especially if you don’t plan to sell in-person.

 11. Plan workload and team size